teamapp-ai/teamapp-ai.github.io/free-trial.md

 ---
-title: "#stratapp free trial"
+title: "#team free trial"
-seo_title: "#stratapp free trial | strategy execution management software"
+seo_title: "#team free trial | task app for repeating tasks and one off tasks across multiple teams"
-seo_description: "#stratapp free trial.
-Enjoy a 15 day free trial of our strategy execution app, be up and running within 1 cup of coffee."
+seo_description: "#team is a task app for repeating tasks and one off tasks across multiple teams."
 layout: register-free-trial

 ---